 Now, you can play it with your media player on the PC.
 The desktop screen will be mirrored to the TV and therefore you can enjoy it on the TV.

 Scenario 2: Demonstration or presentation

-Doing demos for a group of people may use a projector in office.
-But if you do it at home, TV screen is probably an ideal solution.
+Doing demos for a group of people may use a projector in the office.
+But if you do it at home, the TV screen is probably an ideal solution.
 You can easily share the whole desktop screen to Chromecast, and all people just watch the TV screen instead of poking heads around the monitor.

 Warning!
 Sharing desktop to Chromecast is still in beta (and experimental)

 Although we did not encounter any issues in sharing desktop screens with Chromecast, Google still marks this feature as experimental at the time of writing this guide.

 Update: casting a Chrome tab, or a local media file, or the whole desktop through Chrome browser on a PC/Mac is the official features now.